 Old Town Pilsen

 Yes, there’s more to Pilsen than brewing.
-Much like other urban Prague day trips, the old town of Pilsen is the perfect place to burn some calories walking.
+Much like other urban outings from Prague, the old town of Pilsen is the perfect place to burn some calories walking.

 Start your exploration of tightly-packed Old Town Pilsen around Republic Square.
 The expansive main square is crowned by St. Bartholomew’s Cathedral, a Gothic masterpiece sporting the tallest church tower in the Czech Republic.
 Scale up over 300 steps to the top of the bell tower for tremendous views over Plzen and—on a clear day—as far as the Sumava Mountains.

 Besides St. Bartholomew’s Cathedral, seek out Pilsen’s Great Synagogue.
 The “Great” isn’t just a unqualified marketing label.
 This Moorish Revival tour de force is the second largest synagogue on the continent and third largest in the world.
 It’s one of the absolute must-sees while visiting Pilsen!
 A little surprising for a mid-size city in the Czech Republic, isn’t it?